theakopov/fcloud/docs/usage/base.md

     Before you can use `fcloud`, make sure to connect it to the cloud.

-A simple example of uploading and downloading a cloud file:
+A simple example of usage:
 ```
 $ ls
 > film.mp4 # 2 gb